-DO NOT operate near energized electrical conductors.
-Maintain the (M.S.A.D.), Minimum Safe Approach Distance to energized power lines.
-See the "Electrical Hazard" section, in this manual for a complete explanation of the hazards concerning electricity.
+Do not operate near energised electrical conductors.
+Maintain the (M.S.A.D), Minimum Safe Approach Distance to energised power lines.
+See the 'Electrical Hazard' section, in this manual for a complete explanation of the hazards concerning electricity.
 Maintain the clearances shown on the decal attached to the platform.

-Be certain that the space into which you are about to move the platform, boom, turntable, and/or chassis is free of obstructions.
-ALWAYS look in the direction of movement.
+Be certain that the space into which you are about to move the platform, boom, turntable and/ or chassis is free of obstructions.
+Always look in the direction of movement.